 - Salary/Pension income.

-- House Property Income, (can be earnings from more than one residential properties)
+- House Property Income, (can be earnings from more than one residential property)

 - Capital gains/loss revenue on investment/property purchases, both short-term and long-term.